-Applicants for the following programs must meet additional requirements:
+Applicants for the following programs must meet additional requirements

-Associate Degree Nursing Associated Health Occupations Vocational Nursing Nurse Assistant Program Hospital Unit Clerk Program
+Associate Degree Nursing Associated Health Occupations

 General information and admission check lists for these programs may be obtained from the Registrar's Office.
 After an applicant has completed the admission check list for a specific program, he/she will be notified by the Registrar of their acceptance as a candidate for admission.
-A personal interview with the chairman of the program is required to complete the application process.
-Enrollment may be limited in these programs, therefore, applicants are urged to contact the Registrar's Office for filing deadlines and for information concerning new programs not currently listed in the catalog.
+Enrollment may be limited in these programs, therefore, applicants are urged to contact the Registrar's Office for filing deadlines.

-Applicants unsure of admission requirements should contact the Director of Student Personnel Services Office for clarification.
-When exceptional circumstances necessitate variations from normal admission requirements, applicants are referred to the Director of Student Personnel Services.
+Applicants unsure of admission requirements should contact the Director of Student Services Office for clarification.
+When exceptional circumstances necessitate variations from normal admission requirements, applicants are referred to the Director of Student Services.
 If it is determined that the request is reasonable, an exception may be authorized.